juhahinkula/personaltrainerdocs/docs/trainings.md

 ### Add Training
-To add a new training session and link it to a customer, you can use the `POST /trainings` endpoint.
+Add a new training session and link it to a customer.

-Request:
+**Request:**

-The request requires a JSON object in the request body containing the details of the new training session and a reference link to the customer.
+- HTTP Method: `POST`

-Headers:
+- Endpoint: `/trainings`

-Content-Type: 'application/json'
+- Request Headers:

-Request Body:
+    - `'Content-Type' : 'application/json'`

-The request body should be a JSON object containing the details of the new training session and a reference link to the customer.
+- Body: JSON object containing the details of the new training session and a reference link to the customer.
     - `date`: The date of the training session.
 The format must be ISO-8601 (e.g., "2024-11-27T09:12:00.000+000").
     - `activity`: The type of activity performed during the training session.
     - `duration`: The duration of the training session, in minutes.
     - `customer`: A link to the customer associated with the training session.

 Example Request:
 ```json